Adult Price from £45

 Loch Ness is the largest body of water in Britain by volume, incredibly, all lakes and rivers of England and Wales would fit in it.
 With these dimensions, it’s not surprising that a monster is believed to live in the depth of the Loch.
 The famous "Nessie" was first seen by St. Columba in the mid-6thcentury.
 But it wasn’t until the 1930s that the mysterious creature came to widespread notice when it was seen again by an American couple.
 Since then there have been thousands of sightings and who knows, maybe you will be the next to spot it?
 During our time at Loch Ness, you have a few options.
-You can decide to tour Urquhart Castle* and Cruise on Loch Ness* (cruise & castle additional £22 per person) or visit the village of Drumnadrochit and the Loch Ness Centre & Exhibition- the perfect place to get to know Nessie a little better.
+You have the opportunity to Cruise on Loch Ness* (cruise additional £13.50 per person) and get views of Urquhart Castle.

 We then make our way through the Great Glen towards the Commando Memorial, erected in 1952 and dedicated to the remembrance of the Royal Marine Commandos who trained here during WWII.
 We stop here for a quick photo opportunity of Ben Nevis, UK’s highest mountain at 4,413 feet (1,345 metres).
 Next we will have a short refreshment stops, you can purchase coffee, refreshments and perhaps a wee nip of whisky.